Skip to content

 • Update your images to portray a variety of genders.

-• Ask yourself, “What past experience do I have serving LGBTQ+ people and how can I tell those stories?” when you evaluate your website copy.
+• Ask yourself, “What past experience do I have serving LGBTQIA+ people and how can I tell those stories?” when you evaluate your website copy.

 • Update your images so they portray more than just straight relationships.

-• Replace terms like African American, Spanish, Mexican or Asian American with Black, Hispanic, Latinx, Asian or people of color.
+• Replace terms like African American, Spanish, Mexican, or Asian American with Black, Chicano/a, Latinx, Asian, or people of color.
+Better yet, ask clients how they refer to themselves, and adopt that language when describing a service you offered them.

 • Ask yourself, “What ethnicities are common in my area and how can I include their unique traditions in my marketing?” as you re-read your website copy.